PandiaJason/dvault-docs/README.md

 **NOTICE:** We were the first to build an ERC4337 wallet in early 2023, but have ended its support.
 The live website and app are still available online.

-## Ðapp Overview
-Empower your business with blockchain solutions.
-Transform your business with our easy-to-use account infrastructure, powered by advanced blockchain tools for seamless integration.

 - **ZKRYPTion**
   - Zero Knowledge-based Self-custody account authentication.
   - EVM Compatible.